Desserts/TreatsTraditional Millionaire Shortbread Squares

 Millionaire Shortbread Squares

-It’s one recipe that mom used to make often for dad when he returned from offshore after being away for two weeks out in the North Sea.
+It’s a recipe that Mom used to make often for Dad when he returned from offshore after being away for two weeks in the North Sea.

 He would always tell her that she made the best millionaire shortbread recipe that he’d ever tasted, and I don’t disagree.